todar/VBA-Style-Guide/README.md

     ```

   <a name="descriptive--names"></a><a name="1.7"></a>
   - [1.7](#descriptive--names) Be descriptive and use easily readable identifier names.
-Use verbs to describe action.
-Programming is about reading code!
+Programming is more about reading code!
     ```vb
     ' very bad
     Dim x As Boolean